Indicator Functions Detect Tangentially Transient Behaviour on Decaying Normally Hyperbolic Invariant Manifolds: Conclusions and Remarks

 \section{Conclusions and Remarks}

-The decay of the NHIM and the related tangential transient effects can be seen in the restricted Poincar\'e map and also in the time delay function used as phase space structure indicator function.
+The decay of the NHIM and the related tangential transient effects can be seen in the restricted Poincar\'e map and also in the time delay function used as a phase space structure indicator function.
 Now the reader may ask what are the advantages and disadvantages of these two possibilities to display the scenario as a function of the perturbation strength.

-The time delay function is easy and rapid to calculate and as any indicator function, it can be calculated and presented on any 2-dimensional surface in the constant energy manifold of the phase space.
+The time delay function is easy and rapid to calculate and, it can be calculated and presented on any 2-dimensional surface in the constant energy manifold of the phase space.
 Moreover, it is not necessary to have detailed previous information on the location of the NHIM.
 The initial conditions leading to a high value of the time delay lie close to the stable manifold of localized subsets and guide us automatically towards the unstable invariant set.

 In contrast, the construction of the restricted Poincar\'e map needs the approximate knowledge of the position of the NHIM to start the calculations.
-As explained in detail in \cite{gonzalez} so far we use a numerical method which constructs the restricted map and searches for the position of the NHIM in a combined form.
+As explained in detail in \cite{gonzalez} so far we use a numerical method which constructs the restricted map and searches for the position of the NHIM $M_\epsilon$ in a combined form.
 As long as we have small perturbations and complete NHIMs without decay this method works quite well and is reliable.
 This method can display the finest details of the internal NHIM dynamics in graphical form including tangentially chaotic parts.
 However, for large perturbations and NHIMs in the process of decay, the method becomes more difficult.
 In some examples ( not yet published so far ) it has become extremely difficult to find transient parts of the NHIM in the process of decay by this method.
-It needed a lot of numerical effort and needed the special adaption of the method for each individual transient substructure of the NHIM.
+It needed considerable numerical effort and a special adaptation of the method for each transient substructure of the NHIM.

 In this sense, the indicator function is the easier and more versatile method in general and it is also able to indicate the effects coming from the decaying parts of the NHIM.
 By relying on time delay functions exclusively one only loses some very fine details of the decay scenario.
-However, with the indicator function we only obtain information of the invariant sets that intersect the initial conditions chosen.
+However, with the indicator function, we only obtain information on the invariant sets that intersect the initial conditions chosen.